ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 # Design engine

-You can use multiple different designs (themes) in your installation.
+You can use multiple different designs (theme lists) in your installation.
 You can set up different designs per SiteAccess or SiteAccess group.

 Designs are configured under the `ibexadesign.design_list` key: